 - One aspect of a microbe’s daily life that we have overlooked until now is its role in infectious disease.

-- This omission was done on purpose because only a very small minority of microbes are responsible for
+- This omission was done on purpose because only a very small minority of microbes are responsible for infections and disease.

 - Although such disease-causing agents, called pathogens, are rare, some, such as those causing diseases like plague, malaria, and smallpox, throughout history have swept through cities and villages, devastated populations, killed great leaders and commoners alike, and, as a result, have transformed politics, economies, and public health on a global scale.

 - Our Team

 - Roles of Viruses In Aquatic Ecosystems

 - Probiotics: Introduction, Development and Uses in Agriculture

 - Mutations: Introduction, Types, Causes and Repair Mechanisms